henrikdahlberg/GPUPathTracer/README.md

 # GPUPathTracer
 GPU Path Tracer written in C++ with CUDA and OpenGL for the DH2323 course project at KTH.

+The project is currently featured at the KTH homepage for the Computer Graphics course: [link here](https://www.kth.se/social/course/DH2323/page/project-instructions-dgi15/).

 ![](Images/Renders/ProjectTeaser.png?raw=true)